 - Alcohol or drug abuse by either parent

 Once a substantial change of circumstances has been demonstrated, the court must determine that the modification is in the children’s best interests.
-We can help you develop the facts of your case to best present them to the court.
+Our Long Island child custody lawyers can help you develop the facts of your case to best present them to the court.

 How our child custody lawyers can help you